jakob-grabner/Circle-Progress-View/README.md

 ![CircleParts](https://raw.githubusercontent.com/jakob-grabner/Circle-Progress-View/master/media/CircleParts.PNG)

-All parts come with a customizeable color and thickness.
+All parts come with a customizable color and thickness.
 Set the size of a part to 0 to hide it.

 ## Text sizes
-Per default the texts size is automatically calculated to fit in the circle.
+Per default, the texts size is automatically calculated to fit in the circle.

 ## Colors
 The spin bar color can consist of a single color or a gradient from up to 4 colors.